Mission High School starts girls flag football team

-ST. IGNATIUS — After a Homecoming powderpuff game last year, students at Mission High School wanted to create a girl’s flag football team and with the help of an NFL team, they made that happen.
+ST. IGNATIUS - Following a homecoming powderpuff game last year, students at Mission High School wanted to create a girl’s flag football team and with the help of an NFL team, they made that happen.

-"It was a blast I had so much fun and so ever since that game, I was like man I really want to do flag football as a sport."
+"It was a blast I had so much fun and so ever since that game, I was like man I really want to do flag football as a sport, said Amelia Cronk.

-Amelia Cronk said who loved the game so much, she decided to take matters into her own hands after a teacher suggested funding the new team through a grant from the Atlanta Falcons.
+She loved the game so much, that she decided to take matters into her own hands after a teacher suggested funding the new team through a grant from the Atlanta Falcons.

 “He found out about this grant from an email that was sent out to quite a few schools and then he kind of passed the information on to me and so I looked at it and was like alright we could actually do this so I went and took it to Sarge our superintendent and said hey we have some interest in flag football and yeah it just kind of happened.”